 The Executive Leadership Academy-Higher Ed is an interactive opportunity in learned and applied skill building.
-To enhance unique participant outcomes, the academy is presented under five focus areas: immersions, projects, project coaching, individual coaching, and service project.
+To enhance unique participant outcomes, the academy is presented under six focus areas: immersions, projects, project coaching, individual coaching, mentor coaching and service project.

 Each immersion is designed to provide participants a balanced theoretical and practitioner approach to leadership.
 Academy members takes part in five, two-day immersions that are designed around the framework of Transformational Leadership (Bass, 1985).
 Speakers include experts in all subject areas including regional and state executive leadership.
 Topics include, but are not limited to: